mattermost/mattermost-developer-documentation/site/content/contribute/more-info/webapp/e2e-testing.md

 ### Running E2E Tests
 #### On your local development machine / Gitpod

-1. If the server is not running, launch it by running `make run` in the `mattermost-server` directory.
+1. If the server is not running, launch it by running `make run` in the `server` directory.
 Then, confirm that the Mattermost instance has started successfully.
-You can also run `make test-data` in the `mattermost-server` directory to preload your server instance with initial seed data (you may need to restart the server again).
+You can also run `make test-data` in the `server` directory to preload your server instance with initial seed data (you may need to restart the server again).
-    - Each test case should handle the required system or user settings, but if you encounter an unexpected error while testing, you may want to run the server with the default configuration based on the `mattermost-server/config/default.json` file.
+    - Each test case should handle the required system or user settings, but if you encounter an unexpected error while testing, you may want to reset the configuration of the server to the default by going to the `server` directory and running `make config-reset`.
-2. Change the directory to `mattermost-webapp/e2e/cypress`, and install dependencies by running `npm i`.
+2. Change the directory to `e2e-tests/cypress`, and install dependencies by running `npm i`.
-3. You can then run tests in a variety of different ways by using the following commands in the `mattermost-webapp/e2e/cypress` directory:
+3. You can then run tests in a variety of different ways by using the following commands in the `e2e-tests/cypress` directory:

     - **Running all E2E tests**: `npm run cypress:run`.
-This does not include the `spec` files in the `/cypress/tests/integration/enterprise` folder because they need an Enterprise license to run successfully.
+This does not include the `spec` files in the `/e2e-tests/cypress/tests/integration/enterprise` folder because they need an Enterprise license to run successfully.
     - **Running tests selectively based on `spec` metadata**: For example, if you want to run all the tests in a specific group, such as those in "accessibility", the command would be: `node run_tests.js --group='@accessibility'`.
     - **Using the Cypress desktop app**: `npm run cypress:open`.
 This will start up the Cypress desktop app, where you will be able to do partial testing depending on the `spec` selected in the app.
 If you are using Gitpod, the Cypress app will open up in the VNC desktop, which is accessible at port `6080`.
 4. Don't forget to check your coding styles!
 See the [Web app workflow]({{<ref "/contribute/more-info/webapp/developer-workflow">}}) page for helpful commands to run.